andrei-pmbcn/faith/src/encounter/README.md

 `maxOccurences` - the maximum number of times the effect will occur.
 After this number is reached, the effect will be destroyed.

-`ignoreMinimum` - whether to ignore the property's minimum
+`ignoreMinimum` - whether to ignore the property's minimum; only applies if the effect is affecting the property's current value and its `tethered` value is set to `false`

-`ignoreMaximum` - whether to ignore the property's maximum
+`ignoreMaximum` - whether to ignore the property's maximum; only applies if the effect is affecting the property's current value and its `tethered` value is set to `false`